edgcastillo/read_lines_api/README.md

 #Line Reader API
 NodeJS and Express server that serves lines of text out of a file to clients.
 ##Description
-The server runs with Express on top of NodeJS and is able to read large size of text files, and serve each line of text to clients by using GET requests: **/Lines/<line number>**.
-The system will pre-process the file and attach a number to each line that is terminated by the `\n` character, and it will create an output text file with the indexed lines for further use to the server.
+The server runs with Express on top of NodeJS and is able to read large size of text files, and serve each line of text to clients by using `GET /Lines/<line number>`.<br /> The system will pre-process the file and attach a number to each line that is terminated by the `\n` character, and it will create an output text file with the indexed lines for further use to the server.<br />
 Processing huge lines of text can become very expensive for the system and time consuming, fortunately with Node you can use `Streams` to easily read and write data.
 Instead of just loading the whole file into memory, with Streams you can create a continuous flow of data and handle or manipulate these individual chunks of data by using `pipes`.
 Example:
 ```